Private Equity Explained: What It Is, Different Strategies, and How These Investors Make Money

 Private equity real estate involves investing in professionally managed pooled private and public investments in real estate markets through an investment fund.
 It allows high-net-worth individuals and institutions to invest in equity and debt holdings related to real estate assets using an active management strategy that takes a diversified approach to property ownership.
 Private equity real estate investments are commonly pooled and can be structured as limited partnerships, limited liability companies, or other legal structures.

-However, investing in private equity real estate requires a long-term outlook and a significant upfront capital commitment with little flexibility and liquidity offered to investors.
+However, investing in PE real estate requires a long-term outlook and a significant upfront capital commitment with little flexibility and liquidity offered to investors.

 It is a long-term investment that requires significant upfront capital commitments, and lock-up periods can last for more than a dozen years.
 Distributions can be slow, and investors have little flexibility and liquidity.

 Private equity real estate investors include institutions, accredited private investors, and high-net-worth individuals.
 Although it is risky, private equity real estate can provide high potential levels of income with strong price appreciation.
 Returns for value-added or opportunistic strategies can be considerably higher, but investors can lose their entire investment if a fund underperforms.

 Mezzanine capital blends private equity and debt financing.
 If a company makes use of mezzanine capital, they are, in essence, taking a loan from the investor and giving away some capital in exchange.
 The investor can decide to convert the debt owed by the seeker of the investment to an equity interest in their company, usually when there is a default.